-This tangy beverage kicked up with a jalapeno chile pepper is a perfect complement to Mexican appetizers and other spicy nibbles on your Super Bowl spread.
-It offers a festive option for party guests who choose non-alcoholic drinks, too.
+This tangy beverage -- kicked up with a jalapeno chile pepper -- is a perfect complement to Mexican appetizers and other spicy nibbles on your Super Bowl spread.
+It offers a festive option for party guests who choose nonalcoholic drinks.

 Earn the trophy for Most Spirit with these sporty brownies.
-Simply use a football-shape cookie cutter to carve these winning treats from a tray of brownies and then pipe on frosting.
+Simply use a football-shape cookie cutter to carve these winning treats from a tray of brownies, then pipe on the frosting.